bismuthfoundation/Bismuth/README.md

 Bismuth Readme
 =======

+**dev-dbevolution is an unstable, dev onlybranch for DB upgrade.**

+NOT to be used in production, likely to be in non functional state unless further notice.

 ##### Warning: For production purposes, please only use code from the "releases" page, which is not in pre-release state.

 ### Official website: